dresnite/awesome-chatgpt-api/README.md

 ## Contributing

-You can add a project to the following list using the following pattern in:
+You can add a project to the list using the following pattern:
 > `- [Project Name](Project URL) - Project description`